Studio Policies

 • Please be respectful of my personal time and/or other students’ time before & after your lessons.

 • Group lesson attendance is expected & necessary as part of the Suzuki curriculum.
-Group lessons are scheduled once a month during the Fall and Spring semesters on Saturday mornings.
+Group lessons are scheduled once a month.
 Schedule is TBD.
-Group Lessons are held in the lower-level of Ms. Amy’s home.
-Please enter & exit using the backyard entrance.

-• When you or I have unforeseen circumstances that require canceling lessons, I will do my best to provide a makeup lesson opportunity.
+• When you or I have unforeseen circumstances that require canceling lessons, I will do my best to provide an opportunity for a makeup lesson.

 • If you cannot fulfill your membership during the full year of lessons, your membership will be forfeited.